Update the trustee of your Family Trust

 See also

-Changing ‘trustees’ and ‘controllers’ without triggering stamp duty and CGT Tool Kit
+Changing ‘trustees’ and ‘controllers’ Tool Kit

 Family trust – changing control without tax